-No chemicals in this group are currently identified as a Persistent Organic Pollutant (UNEP, 2001), ozone depleting substance (UNEP, 1985), or hazardous substance for the purpose of international trade (UNEP, 1998).
+None of the chemicals in this group are currently identified as a Persistent Organic Pollutant (UNEP, 2001), ozone depleting substance (UNEP, 1985), or hazardous substance for the purpose of international trade (UNEP & FAO, 1998).

 The United Nations Environment Programme (UNEP), in partnership with the World Health Organization (WHO), has established the Global Alliance to Eliminate Lead Paint.
 The alliance primarily supports actions in developing nations to reduce and phase-out lead use in paints (UNEP, 2011).